Klooven/sass-plus/README.md

 ### Production mode

-Production mode can be enabled with the `--production` flag, or by setting `CI=true` or `NODE_ENV=production` as environment variables.
-Lint errors will always cause `sass-plus` to exit with code 1 in production === show as an error in CI.
+Production mode can be enabled with the `--production` flag, or by using either the `CI=true` or the `NODE_ENV=production` environment variable.
+In this mode lint errors will always cause `sass-plus` to exit with code 1 in production === show as an error in CI.

 ## Advanced configuration

 Configuration is not needed to run `sass-plus`!
-You can though adapt the tool to your needs by creating a config file called `.sassplusrc`.
+You can, though, adapt the tool to your needs by creating a config file called `.sassplusrc`.
 It will be parsed using cosmiconfig, so feel free to use YAML, JSON, or any of the other supported config formats.

 These are the defaults when running `sass-plus`: